Eurovia DOOEL

-Eurovia DOOEL (Macedonian: Еуровиа ДООЕЛ) Macedonian construction and infrastructure development company based in Tetovo, North Macedonia.
+Eurovia DOOEL (Macedonian: Еуровиа ДООЕЛ) is a Macedonian construction and infrastructure development company based in Tetovo, North Macedonia.
 The company began in 2010, but its roots go back to a family business established in 1978.

 Overview

-Eurovia DOOEL its origins as a family-owned business established by Abdilazis Ademi and named "Muratori".
+Eurovia DOOEL has its origins as a family-owned business established by Abdilazis Ademi and named "Muratori".
 The company initially concentrated on smaller construction projects, subsequently expanding its scope with the participation of other members of the Ademi family.
 The business was renamed to Eurovia DOOEL, in 2010.

-With completed projects in Macedonia, Kosovo and Albania, Eurovia DOOEL provides various range of projects, including high-rise buildings for both private and public investment, low-rise construction, road infrastructure development, solar panel installation, and hydro-power plant construction.
+With completed projects in North Macedonia, Kosovo and Albania, Eurovia DOOEL provides various range of projects, including high-rise buildings for both private and public investment, low-rise construction, road infrastructure development, solar panel installation, and hydro-power plant construction.

 Eurovia comprises several subsidiary entities, each specializing in a distinct field: